1. Name of competitions

 c) Should the teacher (or A.O.T.T.) in charge of the AWAY school team decline this then the teacher (or A.O.T.T.) in charge of the HOME school team may appoint another person to do so.
 This person must be 18 years old (or older) and may not be a parent or relative of a player taking part in the match.

-d) The Association shall provide officials for the semi-finals and final of the Cup, Plate and Shield competition or for a League or Girls' Cup play-off match.
+d) The Association shall provide officials for the semi-finals and final of the Cup, Plate and Shield competition and for any League play-off or Girls' Cup knock-out stage matches.

 6. Arranging of matches